Organization, Documentation, & AI Assistance

 Your project’s README becomes the ‘landing page’ for those navigating your repository and makes it easy for team members to know where documentation should go (in the README!).
 You may also choose to create a README file for some of the sub-folders of your project.
 This can be particularly valuable for your “data” folder(s) as it is an easy place to store data source/provenance information that might be overwhelming to include in the project-level README file.

 Finally, you should choose a place to keep track of ideas, conversations, and decisions about the project.
 While you can take notes on these topics on a piece of paper, adopting a digital equivalent is often helpful because you can much more easily search a lengthy document when it is machine readable.
-We will discuss GitHub during the Version Control module but GitHub offers something called Issues that can be a really effective place to record some of this information.
+We will discuss GitHub elsewhere in the course, but GitHub offers something called “issues” that can be a really effective place to record some of this information.

-The simplest way of beginning a reproducible project is adopting a good file organization system.
-There is no single “best” way of organizing your projects’ files as long as you are consistent.
+The simplest way of keeping a reproducible project organized is using folders and file names to effectively keep different categories of content separate.
+There is no single “best” way of doing this so long as you are consistent.
 Consistency will make your system–whatever that consists of–understandable to others.

 Note that how you define “project” may affect the number of folders you need!
 Some synthesis projects may separate data harmonization into its own project while for others that same effort might not warrant being considered as a separate project.
 Similarly, you may want to make a separate folder for each manuscript your group plans on writing so that the code for each paper is kept separate.